Self-Training for End-to-End Speech Recognition: Semi-supervised Self-training

 \subsection{Ensembles}

-We propose and evaluate two approaches to leverage an ensemble of bootstrapped models.
-We first train $M$ models with different initial weights generated by using different seeds for the random initialization process.
+Model combination often helps reduce word error rates in ASR.
+One way to utilize multiple models in self-training is to combine the model scores during inference to generate a single pseudo-labelled set with higher quality.
+However, as $M$ increases, the decoding process becomes heavyweight.

-In the first approach, \textit{sample ensemble}, we generate a pseudo-labelled data set, $\bar{\D}_m$, for each model, respectively.
-We then combine all $M$ sets of pseudo labels with uniform weights and optimize the following objective during training
+Instead, we propose \textit{sample ensemble}.
+Given $M$ bootstrapped acoustic models, we generate a pseudo-labelled data set, $\bar{\D}_m$, for each model in parallel.
+We then combine all $M$ sets of pseudo-labels with uniform weights and optimize the following objective during training

-In the implementation, we consider an epoch as a complete pass over the paired data set $\D$ and the unpaired audio $\mathcal{X}$.
-For each $X \in \mathcal{X}$ we uniformly sample a pseudo-label from one of the $M$ models as the target.
+In the implementation, we first train $M$ models on $\D$ using different randomly initialized weights.
+We generate $\bar{\D}_m$ with hyper-parameters tuned with each model, respectively.
+During training, we uniformly sample a pseudo-label from one of the $M$ models as the target in every epoch.